What is Traditional Crafts|The difference between traditional crafts and their history and appeal

 Nambu Ironware_Image

-Morioka has long had ample iron resources, making the area suitable for the foundry industry.
+Morioka has long been rich in iron resources, making the area suitable for the foundry industry.
 The Nanbu clan of Iwate Prefecture, which paid attention to this area, had tea kettles made there, which was the beginning of Nanbu ironware.
-Later, over the course of its history as a gift item, Nambu ironware was recognized for its robust beauty.
-The weight and stability of ironware, coupled with its unique rough texture, makes its rustic beauty appealing.
+Later, over the course of its history as a gift item, it was recognized for its robust beauty.Weight and stability unique to ironwareThe beauty of the rustic look, coupled with the unique rough texture, is also an attraction.

 >> The sales site isthis way (direction close to the speaker or towards the speaker)